cognitedata/transformations-cli/README.md

 # Transformations CLI

-The Transormations CLI is a replacement for [jetfire-cli](https://github.com/cognitedata/jetfire-cli) rewritten on top of the new Python SDK for Transformations.

-### CLI Documentation

-Documentation for CLI is hosted [here](https://cognite-transformations-cli.readthedocs-hosted.com/en/latest/).
+Use the Transformations command-line interface (**Transformations CLI**) to process data from the CDF staging area (RAW), into the CDF data model.
+To learn more about how the Cognite Transformations CLI package works, see the **documentation** [here](https://cognite-transformations-cli.readthedocs-hosted.com/en/latest/)

+The **Transformations CLI** is based on Python and replaces the [Jetfire CLI](https://github.com/cognitedata/jetfire-cli).

 ### GitHub Action

-`transformations-cli` also provides a GitHub Action which can be used to deploy transformations.
-You can find the documentation for transformations-cli GitHub Action [here](githubaction.md).
+The **Transformations CLI** provides a GitHub Action to deploy transformations.
+You'll find the documentation [here](githubaction.md).

-### GitHub Action Migration: jetfire-cli@v2 to transformations-cli@main
+### Migrating from Jetfire CLI

-If you've already used the old `jetfire-cli` in a GitHub Action we recommend you migrate to the new GitHub Action.
-You can find the migration guide [here](migrationguide.md).
+**Transformations CLI** replaces the [Jetfire CLI](https://github.com/cognitedata/jetfire-cli).
+If you've already used the **Jetfire CLI** in a GitHub Action, we recommend migrating to the **Transformations CLI** GitHub Action.
+You'll find the migration guide [here](migrationguide.md).

 ### Contributing

 We use [poetry](https://python-poetry.org) to manage dependencies and to administrate virtual environments.
-To develop `transformations-cli`, follow the following steps to set up your local environment:
+To develop **Transformations CLI**, follow these steps to set up your local environment:

 1. Install poetry: (add `--user` if desirable)
     ```
     $ pip install poetry
     ```
 2. Clone repository:
     ```
     $ git clone git@github.com:cognitedata/transformations-cli.git
     ```
 3. Move into the newly created local repository:
     ```
     $ cd transformations-cli
     ```
- 4. Create virtual environment and install dependencies:
+4. Create a virtual environment and install dependencies:

     ```
     $ poetry install
     ```

-All code must pass [black](https://github.com/ambv/black) and [isort](https://github.com/timothycrosley/isort) style checks to be merged.
-It is recommended to install pre-commit hooks to ensure this locally before commiting code:
+5. All the code must pass [black](https://github.com/ambv/black) and [isort](https://github.com/timothycrosley/isort) style checks before it can be merged.
+We recommend installing pre-commit hooks to ensure this locally before you commit your code:

 ```
 $ poetry run pre-commit install
 ```

-To publish a new version change the version in `cognite/transformations_cli/__init__.py` and `pyproject.toml`.
-Also, remember to add an entry to `CHANGELOG`.
+6. To publish a new version, change the version in `cognite/transformations_cli/__init__.py` and `pyproject.toml`.
+Make sure to update the `CHANGELOG`.

 This project adheres to the [Contributor Covenant v2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) as a code of conduct.